Dashticz/dashticz/docs/blocks/graphs.rst

     - If true, lines will be drawn between points with no or null data.
 If false, points with NaN data will create a break in the line.
   * - sortDevices
     - the code automatically calculate if any devices' time data is longer than others.
 It then use that device's time data, then match all of the devices non-time data to that.
 This setting allows users to choose to enable or disable that feature (true or false)
+  * - toolTipStyle
+    - By default, this is disabled.
+To enable it, add this to your graph block config: ``toolTipStyle: true,``

 We will show the possibilities by showing a: